rluba/jaison/readme.md

 success, result := json_parse_string(json_str);
 ```

-There are also a convenience functions if the JSON data is in a file:
+There are also a convenience functions for parsing if the JSON data is in a file:

 ```Jai
 success, result := json_parse_file(json_filename, Your_Type_To_Parse_Into);